Abdulai Bell-Baggie: Early career

-Bell-Baggie was born in Sierra Leone, and moved to England with his family in 1999, remaining in England with a foster family when his parents returned to Sierra Leone in 2005.
+Bell-Baggie was born in Sierra Leone and moved to England with his family in 1999, remaining in England with a foster family when his parents returned to Sierra Leone in 2005.
 He attended Hillside and Bulmershe College in Berkshire as a youth, and became a part of the set-up at Reading at age nine.
 Though he spent some time at Southampton's youth team, he returned to Reading in 2007.
 He was awarded a club number in December 2009.

 He joined League Two side Rotherham United on a one-month loan in March 2010, making his professional debut as a substitute on 16 March 2010 in a 2–1 defeat at Accrington Stanley, replacing Marcus Marshall a few minutes before full-time.
 His first start came in a 3–0 defeat at Aldershot on 5 April, after this game the loan spell was extended until the end of the season.
-However his twelfth and final match for the club was the most significant game of his season, as he replaced Kevin Ellison late into the play-off final defeat to Dagenham and Redbridge at Wembley on 30 May 2010.
+However, his twelfth and final match for the club was the most significant game of his season, as he replaced Kevin Ellison late into the play-off final defeat to Dagenham and Redbridge at Wembley on 30 May 2010.

-In August 2010 he was brought in by Port Vale's Micky Adams on a one-month loan to cover for Lewis Haldane, who was recovering from illness.
+In August 2010, he was brought in by Port Vale's Micky Adams on a one-month loan to cover for Lewis Haldane, who was recovering from illness.
 This move came despite an offer of another loan spell from Rotherham United, and talk of Aldershot expecting the winger to join them on loan.
-After one substitute appearances he stated his aim to win a place in the starting eleven, however he finished his loan spell with only one start – in the League Trophy, and four substitute appearances to his name.
-At the end of November he joined Conference National high-flyers Crawley Town on loan, but only made one FA Cup appearance.
+After one substitute appearances he stated his aim to win a place in the starting eleven, however, he finished his loan spell with only one start – in the Football League Trophy, and four substitute appearances to his name.
+At the end of November, he joined Conference National high-flyers Crawley Town on loan, but only made one FA Cup appearance.
 At the end of the 2010–11 season Bell-Baggie was released by Reading.

 In August 2011, Bell-Baggie signed a contract with Yeovil Town to keep him at the League One club until January 2012.
-In December 2011, Bell-Baggie was informed his short-term contract would not be extended and he was released without making a single appearance.
+In December 2011, Bell-Baggie was informed his short-term contract would not be extended, and he was released without making a single appearance.
 He signed with Conference club Hayes & Yeading United on 6 January, and played in the club's 3–1 defeat at Kidderminster Harriers the next day.
 On 16 January his ten-day spell at the club came to an end when he was signed by Salisbury City manager Darrell Clarke.